ramyardaneshgar/THM-Writeup-Redline/README.md

 ## Task 1 – Introduction

 Redline is an endpoint forensics tool by FireEye (now Mandiant).
-It’s tailored for live response collection**, IOC-based scanning, and malware hunting in Windows environments.
+It’s tailored for live response collection, IOC-based scanning, and malware hunting in Windows environments.
 It collects both volatile and non-volatile artifacts from the host system.

 **Answer:** FireEye